raspberrypilearning/cress-egg-heads/README.md

 *Check the cress egg heads at least once a day (preferably more) to ensure the cotton wool does not dry out.*

-Use the plastic spray bottle to top op the moisture as necessary, moist/damp is good – soaking is not.
+Use the plastic spray bottle to top up the moisture as necessary, moist/damp is good – soaking is not.
 Often a single spray is enough per eggshell.

 If the room you have chosen is too cold you may see mould developing, this is bad news and could mean you’ll have to start again.
 Remember the seeds need warmth, light and water.